 Organics Recycling

-Food waste makes up the biggest percentage of the trash. ~30% of what is sent to landfills and incinerators is food waste.
-Organics are materials such as food scraps, food-soiled unlined paper and paperboard products, and BPI certified compostable plastics.
+~30% of what is sent to landfills and incinerators is food waste - the biggest category of items in our trash.
+Organics include food scraps, food-soiled unlined paper and paperboard products, and BPI certified compostable plastics.
 Organics recycling, or composting, allows residents to recycle a variety of organic materials into nutrient-rich, useful soil, instead of sending it to a landfill.
 In a landfill, food waste rots and produces methane, a powerful greenhouse gas that contributes to climate change.
 Composting reduces greenhouse gas emissions and decreases the costs of wastewater treatment and waste disposal.

-Instead of sending vegetable peels, spoiled leftovers, and coffee grounds to the landfill, residents can send them to industrial composting facilities to make valuable nutrient-rich soil.
-This soil can be used in gardens and landscaping to soak up rainwater and nourish plants.
-The facility's large composting piles become hot enough to break down meats, bones, fats, certified compostable products, harmful pathogens, and weed seeds.
-Organics break down in about six to eight weeks at an industrial composting facility, then cure for several months before the final compost can be used.
+A facility's large composting piles become hot enough to break down meats, bones, fats, certified compostable products, harmful pathogens, and weed seeds.
+Organics break down in ~6-8 weeks at an industrial composting facility, then cure for several months before the final compost can be used.
+Finished compost can be used in gardens and landscaping to absorb rainwater and nourish plants.

 Backyard composting is a great way to turn waste from your yard and kitchen into a nutrient-rich compost that you can use to improve your soil right at home.
 You can compost yard waste like leaves and grass clippings as well as fruit and vegetables scraps and coffee grounds at home.
 You cannot put meat and dairy products into a backyard compost bin because the pile won’t reach as high of temperatures as a commercial composting facility.
 These temperatures are needed to kill bacteria and break down items.